ella0103/MOVING-TOWARDS-FEASABLE-LIQUID-BIOPSY-RNA-SKETCH-OF-CANCER-CELL-LINES/README.md

 ## Output interpretation
 - The gene location per chromosome was determined using the output files from FeatureCounts and the reference T2T-CHM13v.2.0, applying the VLOOKUP function in Excel.
 This way validation of the number of genes presented on the X and Y chromosome was performed.
-- Validation of the cell lines was performed using lists with reference genomes specific for a certain cell line available on the Harrmonize 3.0 [website] (https://maayanlab.cloud/Harmonizome/).
-Genes with the highest expression levels per cell lines were chosen and compared throughout the different cell lines
+- Validation of the cell lines was performed using lists with reference genomes specific for a certain cell line available on the [Harrmonize 3.0 website](https://maayanlab.cloud/Harmonizome/).
+Genes with the highest expression levels per cell line were chosen and compared throughout the different cell lines.